GSA-TTS/federal-website-standards/standards/banner.md

 tags: standards
 title: Federal government banner
 category: ["Consistent visual design and agency brand identity"]
-why: The banner identifies official websites of government organizations in the United States.
+why: The banner identifies official websites of federal government organizations in the United States.
 status: Pending
 description: The federal government banner identifies official federal government sites.
 Learn how to implement the banner on your federal government site.
 surveyLink: